-GER 1130 sections will be participating in the UF All Access program for the Fall 2018 semester.
+GER 1130 sections will be participating in the UF All Access program.
 Students will have the option to "opt-in" to Connect access through a link provided in Canvas for a reduced price and pay for these materials through their student account.
 Opting-in by following the instructions provided in Canvas will provide students with the most affordable option.
 Please await instructions for when you will be able to purchase the required Connect access through Canvas.
-The optin portal will be available a few days before start of term.
+The opt-in portal will be available a few days before start of term.